TN 15 (01-03)

 See RS 00205.875 - RS 00205.895 for guidelines on identifying secondary-level schools and special instructions on student claims in particular countries.

-FOs, FSPs and VARO will review the responses of the student and the school official and:
+FOs and FBUs will review the responses of the student and the school official and:

 document the file in any instances in which a secondary-level school is not part of the educational system in that country.